Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 ### Known Issues
 1) The MetaMask connect button does not always refresh to show wallet connection and chainID even if just connected through MetaMask pop-up.
 It can update network information simply by hitting "Connect."
 This is an issue with React "state" and "props" and will have to be corrected in a future update.
 The fix is to rewrite all class components as functional components and use hooks / React context instead, along with expanded "web3-react".

-2) The proposal table does not always dynamically refresh when more patrons "Endorse", or when the Curator completes "Finalize", but can immediately update by refreshing the browser.
-This is also a React issue (see above).
-The components need to be rewritten as functional components and the "router" refresh needs a different state/props configuraton with React context.
-This is outside the project scope and will be done for a future release (see "Further Background" markdown file).

-3) Relative vs. absolute path bug on Proposal page (Next routes): sometimes the path on the Vercel deployment changes to relative path (ex: "/exhibitions/0x00......." instead of "/exhibitions/show?address=0x00.......") after a proposal is endorsed or finalized.
-This can be corrected in the browser by using the back button (/curationstation.vercel.app) and refreshing the navigation.

-4) MacOS ``` legacy-peer-deps ``` was sometimes required to install / run locally on Big Sur, as opposed to Linux which only required ``` npm install ```.
+2) MacOS ``` legacy-peer-deps ``` was sometimes required to install / run locally on Big Sur, as opposed to Linux which only required ``` npm install ```.
 This was due to React dependencies.
 As a result, Webpack cache logs on MacOS are disabled (two errors) in Node when compiling ``` npm run build ```.
 To be addressed in a future fix, and does not affect app performance.